-Despite the high calories, moderate and regular amounts of chocolate have been linked with reduced risk of cardiovascular disease (5).
+Despite the high calories, moderate and regular amounts of chocolate have been linked with a reduced risk of cardiovascular disease (5).
 Cocoa, and therefore products like dark chocolate contain resveratrol in small amounts.
 Products with higher amounts of cocoa powder like dark chocolate (60% - 90% powder) will contain higher concentrations of resveratrol than milk chocolate (20% - 50% powder).

 According to a study on phenolic profiles of European berries, the lingonberry, a small red cranberry-like fruit, has the highest amount of resveratrol of all the food items tested.
 The lingonberry contains around 3mg per 100g, and is popularly eaten as a jam in Scandinavian countries.

 Like many important vitamins and nutrients, resveratrol has been found to have cardioprotective, anti-cancer, and anti-inflammatory properties.
-However, studies have shown that the health benefits of resveratrol are only present in lower doses, and that high doses could be detrimental (6).
+However, studies have shown that the health benefits of resveratrol are only present in lower doses and that high doses could be detrimental (6).